antevens/boatcontrol/README.md

 requires 2 wires and makes it safe to use in combination with most if not all other hats.
-In particular it can co-exist with the Moitessier HATs though you might want to run your chart-plotting or navigation software on a separate RPi/Jetson NX and have a dedicaded micro-computer for controlling your electrical system.
+In particular it can co-exist with the Moitessier HATs though you might want to run your chart-plotting or navigation software on a separate RPi/Jetson NX and have a dedicated micro-computer for controlling your electrical system.

 ### RJ45 Connectors & Remote I/O